IntersectMBO/governance-actions/mainnet/2026-06-17-twbudget/intersect.md

 This Treasury Withdrawal funds Intersect: Governance coordination and technical stewardship for the Cardano ecosystem.

-This Treasury Withdrawal is submitted by Intersect on behalf of the vendor.
+This Treasury Withdrawal is submitted by Intersect.
 The content for the following sections; Abstract, Motivation and Rationale have been sourced from the approved proposal submitted by the Vendor as part of the Intersect budget process.

 ## Motivation